 - I believe that I can have no greater goal than excellence – both in myself and those around me.
-Excellence only comes with practice and, sometimes, after failure.
+Excellence only comes with practice and, sometimes, requires learning from our mistakes.

 - I believe that everyone has something to offer to the world.
-While I may choose whether or not to accept that offering, my acceptance does not diminish its worth.
+My acceptance of an offering, however, does not determine its value.

 - I believe that my work should have meaning.
-Not only the labor for which I collect a paycheck, but my hobbies and private endeavours as well.
+Not only the labor for which I collect a paycheck, but my hobbies and private endeavors as well.